-- Never take action on an unknown substance or on a known substance that is extremely dangerous to life and property.
-Examples would include those products with greater harm than gas, oil and diesel.
-If employee's are not sure what the product is they are to stay clear of the area. - Some accident scenes include human tissue and blood residues.
-Contact with these materials is to be avoided.
+- Advise the area maintenance supervisor or superintendent of the problem.
+Communicate the possible extent of the problem, and request aid from WSP. - Take precautionary actions to protect themselves, maintenance crews, and the traveling public from any exposure. - Provide traffic control, including closure of the highway if appropriate, to ensure that no one comes in contact with the hazardous material. - If the spilled substance is identified as an incidental/common vehicle fluid and is spreading toward water courses, additional traffic lanes, or likely to come in contact with ground water, take appropriate action to absorb or confine the spill. - Never take action on an unknown substance or on a known substance that is extremely hazardous to life and property.
+This means those products that can cause more harm than gas, oil and diesel.
+If WSDOT staff are not sure what the product is they are to stay clear of the area. - Some incident scenes include human tissue and blood residues.
+Avoid contact with these materials.
 Fire response should wash this residue from the highway or highway feature surfaces.
-WSP is the Incident Commander and should assure that the accident scene is ultimately safe. - Stay on site to safeguard traffic until proper traffic control devices are installed and/or until relieved by your maintenance supervisor, lead technician, or a WSP trooper. - Patrol for stranded motorists in isolated areas when traffic has been controlled and when applicable.
+WSP as the Incident Commander should assure that the incident scene is ultimately safe. - Stay on site to safeguard traffic until proper traffic control devices are installed and/or until relieved by your maintenance supervisor, lead technician, or a WSP trooper. - Look for stranded travelers in isolated areas when traffic has been controlled and when applicable.

-Maintenance Superintendent or Supervisor
+Maintenance Superintendent or Supervisor: